thanpolas/middlewarify/README.md

 #### Middleware Arguments

-All middleware get invoked with the arguments that the *Middleware Container* was invoked with.
+All middleware gets invoked with the arguments that the *Middleware Container* was invoked with.
 The same number or arguments, the exact same references.

 ```js
 app.connect.use(function(req) {